google/turbinia/docs/developer/developing-new-tasks.md

 ### Evidence Paths

-As mentioned above, the pre-processor that runs before the Task is executed will set the path `evidence.local_path` to point to the local evidence.
+As mentioned above, the pre-processor that runs before the Task is executed will set the path `evidence.local_path` to point to the local Evidence.
 If the Task generates any new Evidence objects, you must set the `.source_path` attribute for that object before you add it to the results.
 The `.source_path` is the original path the Evidence is created with and the `.local_path` is the